 Albion® is the leading supplier of chelated minerals as raw materials for inclusion in premier human nutrition products.
 At Albion, science and patented technology have been combined to create an organic molecule in a form the body can readily assimilate.
 These special organic forms of inorganic mineral elements are mineral amino acid chelates.
 Albion’s pharmaceutical-grade amino acid chelates used in mineral supplements and food fortification provide complete organic mineral nutrition, giving your customers the greatest chance to absorb the minerals for their best biological advantage.

 Many companies around the world incorporate Albion’s amino acid chelates in their own product brands.
-These include dietary supplement companies, pharma companies, and food/ fortified food manufacturers.
+These include dietary supplement companies, pharma companies, and food & beverage companies.

 If it’s not an Albion chelate, how can you be sure it’s really a chelate?